Saturday, 20 April 2024

 However nice it was to see them we needed to get going as it was a long drive to Seahouses.We were aiming for an 11am sailing to Inner Farne where you are now allowed to land for an hour.
 This is the first island to be re-opened to visitors since avian flu struck the seabird colonies there.

 It was a pleasant drive south, skirting Glasgow and Edinburgh on virtually empty roads, such a contrast to the usual traffic congested conditions one usually comes up against.The sun shone and the scenery of Scotland became a picture postcard as the green of Spring took a firm hold of the land and the hills a majesty under an infinitely blue sky.
-I called Billy Sheil's number en route and booked ourselves on their 11am sailing, the trip lasting two and a half hours including the one hour on the Inner Farne.
+I called Billy Shiel's number en route and booked ourselves on their 11am sailing, the trip lasting two and a half hours including the one hour on the Inner Farne.
 We crossed the border into England and headed east along the coast, eventually arriving at Bamburgh and its impressive castle that has featured in so many films.

 This morning there was a lot of activity due to a charity bike ride and fun run as we passed through the village but soon afterwards by St Aidan's Dunes we came to a large flash of water beside the road.We stopped to check the water for ducks and much to our surprise and delight found three Long tailed Ducks feeding there.
 A drake and two females, they dived continuously before eventually going to sleep.

-Once this was done we bought a coffee and sandwich from a stall nearby and then got acquainted with the local Starlings that had long since learned how to ingratiate themselves with visitors such as us to extract some crumbs from whatever we were eating.
+Once this was done we bought a coffee and sandwich from a stall nearby and then got acquainted with the local Starlings that had long since learned how to ingratiate themselves with visitors such as us in order to extract some crumbs from whatever we were eating.

 Two early returning Arctic Terns flew by but the main influx of terns to the islands would not be for a week or so.